Our Programs

 Scents

-We introduce different scents as part of kennel cleaning.
+We introduce different scents.
 We have aromatherapy using diffusers throughout our kennels.
 Common scents used are Lavender, Thieves, Peace and Calming, Rescue Remedy, Peppermint, Stress Away, Serenity, and Trauma Life.
 Some scents are not well received.
 These are removed from the rotation.

 Music for the Soul